Terms & Conditions

-The object of this policy is to ensure that National Training College staff act in a professional manner at all times.
+The object of this policy is to ensure that Skills Training College staff act in a professional manner at all times.
 This policy provides clients with a clear process to register a complaint.
 It ensures all parties involved are kept informed of the resulting actions and outcomes.

-With this National Training College ensures that:
+With this Skills Training College ensures that:

 - It has a procedure for collecting and managing complaints and appeals in a constructive, timely, confidential and sensitive manner.

 - These procedures are communicated to all staff, contractors, third party partners and students.